Estates of the realm

-Today, the terms three estates and estates of the realm may sometimes be re-interpreted to refer to the modern separation of powers in government into the legislature, administration, and the judiciary.
+Today, the terms three estates and estates of the realm may sometimes be reinterpreted to refer to the modern separation of powers in government into the legislature, administration, and the judiciary.
 The modern term the fourth estate invokes medieval three-estate systems, and usually refers to some particular force outside that medieval power structure, most commonly the independent press or the mass media.